wombleton/gitlaw-nz/acts/F/Friendly Societies and Credit Unions Act 1982.md

 ##### 131 Inspection of books and accounts of credit union

-*   (1) Subject to subsection (2), any member or other person having an interest in the funds of a credit union may inspect the books and accounts of the credit union at all reasonable hours at the registered office of the credit union or at any place where the books or accounts are kept.

-    (2) Unless he is an officer of, or is specially authorised by resolution of, the credit union to do so, a member or other person having an interest in the funds of a credit union shall not have the right to inspect any account of any other member without the written consent of that member.
+*   \[Repealed\]

+    Section 131: repealed, on 1 April 2014, by [section 81][310] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-##### 132 Accounts and statement of financial position to be available
+##### 132 Financial statements must be available

-*   Every credit union shall keep available for inspection (without charge) by a member or person interested in its funds at its office during ordinary office hours,---
+*   Every credit union must keep available for inspection (without charge), by a member or person interested in its funds, at its office during ordinary office hours a copy of the last financial statements completed and signed in accordance with the [Financial Markets Conduct Act 2013][311] or any other Act, together with the auditor's report.

-    *   (a) in the case of a credit union that is not an issuer within the meaning of [section 4][246] of the Financial Reporting Act 1993, a copy of the last statement of financial position for the time being, including the income and expenditure account for the year to which the statement of financial position relates, together with the report of the auditor or auditors; or

-    *   (b) in the case of a credit union that is an issuer within the meaning of [section 4][246] of the Financial Reporting Act 1993, a copy of the last financial statements completed and signed in accordance with that Act, together with the auditor's report.

-    Section 132: substituted, on 1 July 1994, by [section 49][247] of the Financial Reporting Act 1993 (1993 No 106).
+    Section 132: replaced, on 1 April 2014, by [section 82][312] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 132 heading: amended, on 1 October 1997, pursuant to [section 6(1)][221] of the Financial Reporting Amendment Act 1997 (1997 No 17).

-    Section 132(a): amended, on 1 October 1997, pursuant to [section 6(1)][221] of the Financial Reporting Amendment Act 1997 (1997 No 17).

 ##### 133 Credit union to be insured against fraud or other dishonesty